-MY STORY - My first decorating job.
-I was hired to touchup murals of the Apostles damaged on the ceiling in the Lafayette Cathedral.
-When I arrived on the job, I found the murals partly patched-over with new plaster. . .
-As a young art student, I had my work cut out for me.
+MY FIRST EXPERIENCE as a decorative painter started when I was hired to touchup damaged murals of the Apostles.
+They were on the vaulted ceiling in the Cathedral in Lafayette.
+They were in bad shape and part of a ongoing renovation.
+When I arrived on the job, I found the murals truly had been in disrepair, and now, partially patched-over with new white plaster. . .
+As a young artist, I had my work cut out for me. (photo)

-Since those early days, I’ve worked on numerous projects, both large and small.
-I was the chief paint decorator of the largest new home construction project in the south.
-I have worked with some of the best and most sought-after decorators.
-My work has been photographed for various books and magazines.
-Recently the cover of “The Language of Interior Design.”
-I’ve also worked on movie sets and once did a segment for “This New Old House,” demonstrating Venetian plaster.
+SOME OF MY ACCOMPLISHMENTS Since those early days, I was the chief paint decorator of one of the largest new home construction project in the South.
+I have worked with some of the best and most sought-after interior decorators in New Orleans and New York.
+I have had my finishes photographed and published in various books and magazines, recently the February edition of “House Beautiful” and the book, “The Language of Interior Design.”
+I have been hired to work independently for film studios painting faux marble and faux bois.
+And once my crew and I did a segment of, “This New Old House,” demonstrating Venetian plaster.

 My wife and I have a home in the River Bend area of New Orleans.